Rurouni/MassiveOnlineUniversalServerEngine/README.md

 		+ Read : processing in thread pool simultaniously with other Read operations
 		+ Write : no other operations would be processed until this one finishes (including all async cont)

-##Features
-+ Protocol generation from C# assembly via t4
-	+ Request\Reply messages are generated from interface methods
-	+ serialization is generated for all messages and any data types defined in protocol assembly
-	+ proxy/dispatcher is generated from each interface to allow mapping from method call to message and vice versa
-	+ statically defined protocol serialization results in maximum performance
-+ several generators present
-	+ async: for server side(full 4.5 async/await power)
-	+ Unity3d: uses custom Future class and targets .Net 3.5 as Task is not available under Unity
-+ High level dispatching core working on top of any transport library (you need only to implement 2 interfaces) +Photon and RakNet and Lidgren already supported
-+ Nodes discover each other and join into cluster via Isis2
-	+ cluster view is same across all nodes and is delivered via virtual synchrony epochs
-+ Actors are automatically distributed across nodes
-+ Actors location is transparent as they are accessed via contracts defined in protocol
-	+ Single node server ensures max performance as local actors are communicating directly without network

 ##Planned
 1. Send broadcasts and queries to group of actors of same type